dushan-ranasinghage/dushan-ranasinghage/README.md

-- 🔭 I'm currently working as a Intermediate Full-Stack Developer.
+- 🔭 I'm currently working as an Intermediate Full-Stack Developer.
 - 🌱 Open for new opportunies.
 - 👯 3+ years of professional experience in React/ Redux, JavaScript, and TypeScript
 - 💬 Ask me about **React JS**, **JavaScript**, and **(C#).NET Framework**